7MinSec/bpatty/hardware/ubiquiti/unifi/install-lets-encrypt-cert.md

 # How to install Lets Encrypt SSL cert on Unifi Controller
-This article *heavily* borrowed from this excellent one: [http://www.stevejenkins.com/blog/2016/06/use-existing-ssl-certificate-linux-unifi-controller/](http://www.stevejenkins.com/blog/2016/06/use-existing-ssl-certificate-linux-unifi-controller/).
+Check out the [how-to video](https://7ms.us/7ms-227-lets-encrypt-installing-ssl-certs-for-nessus-and-ubiquiti-unifi-2/) I made for more help, but basically my video *heavily* borrowed from this excellent one: [http://www.stevejenkins.com/blog/2016/06/use-existing-ssl-certificate-linux-unifi-controller/](http://www.stevejenkins.com/blog/2016/06/use-existing-ssl-certificate-linux-unifi-controller/).

 Head to [https://certbot.eff.org](https://certbot.eff.org) and choose the proper platform.
 In my case I chose *None of the Above* and *Ubuntu 14.04* in the menus at the top of the page.